-Constructs the Geant4 geometry from the internal geometry.
-First constructs the world geometry from the internal world size, with a certain margin, using a particular world material.
-Then continues to create all the detectors using their internal detector models.
+Constructs the Geant4 geometry from the internal geometry description.
+First constructs the world frame with a configurable margin and material.
+Then continues to create all the detectors using their internal detector models and to place them within the world frame.

-All the available detector models are fully supported.
-This builder can create extra support layers of the following materials (note that these should be specified in lowercase):
+All available detector models are fully supported.
+This builder can create extra support layers of the following materials: